jw1401/RL-WIKI/Docs/ReinforcementLearning.md

 A2C - Synchronous version of A3C - Policy update is performed after all agents stopped collecting samples.
 The gradient is averages over all agents samples.
 So the agents always train on the same policy

-PPO
+PPO (Proximal Policy Optimzation)
-Actor Critic with Clipping to stay in a trust region for the policy update GAE (General Advantage Estimate)
+Actor Critic with Clipping during gradient update to stay in a trust region for the policy update Make use of GAE (General Advantage Estimate)

+Us Entropy bonus for exploration

 ### Soft Actor Critic

+- Max Entropy RL Method
+- Like Q Learning for Continuous Acion Spaces

 ### RL Algorithm categories

-model-free, model-based
-on-policy, off-policy
+- Model-free
+- Model-based
+- On-policy
+- Off-policy

 ### MISC